IGL partners are diverse in terms of geographical location and organisational missions.

-- Help scope, design and run randomised trials in your organisation.
+- Help scope, design and run randomised controlled trials in your organisation.

 - Contribute to capability building within your organisation.

-- Develop best practice on how to run randomised trials in this domain.
+- Develop best practice on how to run randomised controlled trials in this domain.

 - Identify potential research partners to work on your trials.